 The work of AJS is rooted in our belief that Christians are called to bravely pursue justice.
 We find this biblical calling throughout the Bible – from Mosaic Law in the Bible’s earliest books, to the courageous prophets that challenged Israel’s failure to respond to the needs of the poor, and into Jesus’ New Testament teachings and the apostolic letters.
 We therefore take seriously Micah’s call “to act justly, to love mercy, and to walk humbly with your God,” (6:8) and Isaiah’s command to “seek justice, correct oppression; bring justice to the fatherless, [and] plead the widow’s cause” (1:17).

 Justice is intricately connected to those who wield power.
 Powerful people command society’s political and economic resources, and utilize them to maintain power.
-In this way, they violate the basic rights of others that are essential to justice, and cultivate a disordered, violent society, as is the case in Honduras.
+In this way, they violate the basic rights of others that are essential to justice and cultivate a disordered, violent society, as is the case in Honduras.
 The justice AJS pursues is different from the traditional work of relief agencies or community development organizations.
 Relief efforts respond to great need in the aftermath of a crisis.
 Community development efforts promote the well-being of a specific community by connecting and cultivating the talents of its people.
-The justice that AJS seeks challenges powerful people and structures that perpetuate cycles of corruption and violence and disenfranchise the poor.
+Justice differs from charity and development as it seeks challenges powerful people and structures that perpetuate cycles of corruption and violence and disenfranchise the poor.
 This work is essential to lasting development and true human flourishing.

 “There is no fear in love.
 But perfect love drives out fear.”
 (1 John 4:18).